JUDGEMENT-GROUND/memory-shards/ONMYYI.md

-# A ROUGH GUIDE TO ONMYOJI LORE
+# A ROUGH GUIDE TO ONMYOJI LORE (for those interested)